NEONScience/NEON-Data-Skills/tutorials/Other/GEE/2-aop-gee-applications/2b_refl_pca.md

 ## Additional Resources

-The link below to the earth engine Eigen Analysis guide may assist you as you work through this lesson.
+The links below to the Earth Engine Eigen Analysis guide and KMeans documentation may provide some context as you work through this lesson.
- * <a href="https://developers.google.com/earth-engine/guides/arrays_eigen_analysis" target="_blank"> Earth Engine Principal Components (Eigen) Analysis </a>
+ * <a href="https://developers.google.com/earth-engine/guides/arrays_eigen_analysis" target="_blank"> Earth Engine Principal Components (Eigen) Analysis Guide</a>
+ * <a href="https://developers.google.com/earth-engine/apidocs/ee-algorithms-image-segmentation-kmeans" target="_blank"> Earth Engine Image Segmetation KMeans</a>

 </div>